xot/ElectraOne/DOCUMENTATION.md

 When the selected device changes, ```EffectController``` does the following.

 1. A patch for the newly selected device is uploaded to the Electra One to slot ```EFFECT_PRESET_SLOT``` (default the second slot of the sixth bank).
-   - If a user-defined patch exists, that one is used.
+   - If a user-defined curated preset exists, that one is used: either using the preloaded version already stored on the E1, or the one stored in ```Devices.py```.
    - If not, the parameters for the newly selected device are retrieved from Live (using ```device.parameters```) and automatically converted to a Electra One patch (see ```ElectraOneDumper.py```) in the order specified by the configuration constant ```ORDER```.

 2. All the parameters in the newly selected device are mapped to MIDI CC (using ```Live.MidiMap.map_midi_cc```).
-For a user-defined preset, a accompanying CC map must be defined to provide the necessary information.
+For a user-defined preset, an accompanying CC map must be defined to provide the necessary information.
 For presets constructed on the fly, ```ElectraOneDumper.py``` creates it.

 3. After this mapping the values of the controller are initialised once (after a small delay to ensure the patch on the E1 is ready to receive them) all is set: Ableton will forward incoming MIDI CC changes to the mapped parameter, and will also *send* MIDI CC messages whenever the parameter is changed through the Ableton GUI or another control surface.